univention/univention-corporate-server/doc/architecture/index.rst

 developers and system engineers.
 It describes the technical architecture of UCS on three different detail levels.

-The first, high level, :ref:`classifies UCS in the known IT world
+The first, high level, :ref:`positions UCS in the known IT world
-<classification>` and describes the :ref:`concepts <concepts>`.
+<positioning>` and describes the :ref:`concepts <concepts>`.
 This view helps
 readers to understand the principles of UCS.
 Chapters 2 and 3 assume you are familiar with information technology in general and that you have heard of computer network building blocks and software.